How to Become a Teacher in South Carolina

 Chevron Down

-The traditional teacher certification path in South Carolina typically takes a bit longer than four years.
-Students complete a state-approved bachelor's degree focused on educator preparation.
-They also pursue a semester-long student-teaching internship.
+The traditional teacher certification path in South Carolina takes longer than four years.
+You must complete a state-approved bachelor's degree focused on educator preparation.
+And you must also pursue a semester-long student-teaching internship.

-Prospective teachers must then pass their exams, after which they can apply for certification with the SBE and begin looking for jobs after receiving confirmation.
+You then need to pass your exams, after which you can apply for state certification and begin looking for jobs after receiving confirmation.

 Chevron Down